-By Dr Elizabeth T. Williams, Senior Fellow, 3Ai.
+This article is by Dr Elizabeth T. Williams, Senior Fellow at 3Ai.

 Since the Cold War era, submarines carrying nuclear weapons have quietly hidden within the depths of the ocean, playing an important role in the delicate art of nuclear deterrence.
 The logic of using submarines with nuclear weapons capabilities as undersea deterrents goes like this: if you make it known that you have nuclear warheads concealed at sea, your enemy knows you will always have a means to strike back.
 This undersea presence is meant to serve as a disincentive for first strike nuclear attacks.